zotero/zoterobib/src/html/faq.md

 <h3 id="help">Something else isn't working.
 How can I get help?</h3>

 Sorry about that!
 You can post to the [Zotero Forums] and we'll be happy to help.
 (You'll need to create a Zotero account first.)
-Since these forums are shared with Zotero, it's best to put "\[ZBib\]" in the title so it's clear that's what you're referring to.
+Since these forums are shared with Zotero, it's best to put "\[ZBib\]" in the title so it's clear what you're referring to.

 [Zotero]: https://www.zotero.org
 [Zotero Forums]: https://forums.zotero.org